S3ooodi90/ReferenceImplementation/docs_source/source/executive_summary.rst

 S3Model is the foundation for retro-fitting your current applications to inter-operate with your future applications using the modern data-centric (as opposed to legacy application-centric) approach, without requiring wholesale replacement.

+Information management *value propositions* are varied based on the needs of the industry and individual institutions.
+We have assembled some examples by use case :doc:`Value Propositions <./value_prop>` document.

 The research and development of S3Model is based on more than a decade of interation and implementation.
 There have been multiple graduate and under-graduate degrees awarded based on the underlying R&D as well as the pubication of a number of peer-reviewed publications.
 Academic project archives are at

 .. raw:: html